 False Claims Act Retaliation Statute of Limitations

-The statute of limitations for False Claims Act cases is three years from the date on which the retaliation occurred.
+The False Claims Act statute of limitations is three years from the date on which the retaliation occurred.
 Employees or other third parties must meet this deadline.
 A person can file FCA retaliation claims directly in federal court without the headache of administrative exhaustion requirements.
 The federal fraud statute of limitations for whistleblower retaliation actions under the FCA is three years from the time of the retaliation.
 See 6 Things Contractors Should Be Aware of in Qui Tam Lawsuits & False Claims Act Lawsuits.

 Whistleblower Protection for Companies